 School designed with learning in mind

 MCP is more than a school.
-We have developed our programs and schedules to respond to the best research on how learning occurs and the staff’s extensive experience with students in the classroom.
+Our programs and schedules reflect the best research on how learning occurs and the staff’s extensive experience with students in the classroom.

 We begin our day with exercise (9 am-9:50 am) and structured play in which all members of our community participate.
 Staff and students walk together and play together, building authentic relationships, strengthening our bodies and forging a strong community.
 The combination of routine exercise, team learning and flexible communication highlights social learning and transcends traditional teacher-student relationships.